mulesoft-assets/template-sap2sfdc-product-broadcast/README.md

 SAP backend system is used as source of data.
 SAP Connector is used to send and receive the data from the SAP backend.
 The connector can either use RFC calls of BAPI functions and/or IDoc messages for data exchange and needs to be properly customized as per chapter: [Properties to be configured](#propertiestobeconfigured)

-4. Partner profile
-Partner profile needs to be customized type of logical system as partner type.
-Outbound parameter of message type MATMAS is defined in the partner profile.
-As receiver port an RFC destination created earlier is used.
-Idoc Type MATMAS01 is defined.
+The Partner profile needs to have a customized type of logical system set as partner type.
+An outbound parameter of message type MATMAS should be defined in the partner profile.
+A RFC destination created earlier should be defined as Receiver Port.
+Idoc Type base type should be set as MATMAS01.

 ## Salesforce Considerations <a name="salesforceconsiderations"/>